 A new line of research seeks to evaluate this risk by examining how voters make trade-offs between partisanship, public policy, and democratic values (Svolik 2018).
 Most notably, Graham and Svolik (2019) find that partisan and policy considerations have much stronger effects on vote choice among hypothetical political candidates than "undemocratic" platforms related to electoral fairness or checks and balances.
 Other research considers the influence of elite preferences on policy outcomes via campaign donations (Gilens 2012; Bonica et al. 2013; Gilens and Page 2014).
-Notably, studies show that donors are more polarized and partisan than the general public (Barber 2016; Broockman and Malhotra 2018; Gooch and Huber 2018), but are also more educated than the general public.
+Notably, studies show that donors are more polarized and partisan than the general public (Barber 2016; Broockman and Malhotra 2018; Gerber, Gooch, and Huber 2017), but are also more educated than the general public.
 As a result, expectations about donors' commitment to democratic values are unclear, which has potentially troubling implications for U.S. democracy given the role that elites are thought to play in preserving democratic stability (Weingast 1997).

 We merge these lines of research to contrast the democratic commitments of the American public and elite campaign donors.
-Using a conjoint survey experiment, we assess the effects of partisanship, policy stances, and positions related to democratic principles on the likelihood of choosing a hypothetical candidate.
+Rather than simply asking abstract questions about support for democratic norms, we use a conjoint survey experiment to assess the effects of positions related to democratic principles on the likelihood of choosing a hypothetical candidate (as well as the effects of partisanship and policy stances).
 To understand whether voters will punish candidates who violate democratic principles, we estimate the effects of candidates broadly supporting or rejecting four salient democratic values: deference to court decisions, impartial investigations, legislative compromise, and equal access to the ballot.
 Our results indicate that partisanship exerts a powerful influence on candidate choice, although the effect of candidate party is less for donors than for the general public.
 Policy positions exert a substantial influence on candidate choice too, particularly for GOP donors on tax policy.
 Most importantly, both citizens and donors on either side of the partisan divide punish candidates who violate democratic norms on judicial deference, impartial investigations, and compromise.
 However, we find substantial polarization by party on voter identification laws, a policy issue that threatens the democratic principle of equal access to the franchise.
 On this issue, donors are even more polarized than the public.